CumulativePredictionProbabilities

 Limitations

-• Exclusive to classification tasks and specifically to logistic regression models.
+- Exclusive to classification tasks and specifically to classification models.

-• If the training and test datasets are not representative of the overall data distribution, the metric could provide misleading results.
+- If the dataset is not representative of the overall data distribution, the metric could provide misleading results.